Pamplemousse/blog/_posts/2018-10-01-Scanning modern web applications with OWASP ZAP.md

 Unfortunately, as I am back to university, I do not have much time to invest on this, and as the ZAP core team members have already an awful lot of things to deal with, it does not seem that these features will be brought to ZAP users in a near future.

-If you are interested to help and contribute, you can take a look at the <a href='https://github.com/zaproxy/zaproxy/issues?q=is%3Aissue+is%3Aopen+FrontEndScanner' target='_blank'>related issues opened on GitHub</a>, or come talk to the (very welcoming) team members on `irc.mozilla.org`, in channel `#websectools`.
+If you are interested to help and contribute, you can take a look at the <a href='https://github.com/zaproxy/zaproxy/issues?q=is%3Aissue+is%3Aopen+FrontEndScanner' target='_blank'>related issues opened on GitHub</a>, or come talk to the (very welcoming) team members on `irc.freenode.net`, in channel `#zaproxy`.

 **I am always happy to receive constructive feedback, so do not hesitate to ping me, on twitter <a href='https://twitter.com/Pamplemouss_' target='_blank'>@pamplemouss_</a> or elsewhere.**